Office of the Vice President for Student Affairs

 Important information about the BobcatCard:

-Students should carry the BobcatCard all times.
+- Students should carry their BobcatCard at all times.
 Card readers at each checker station on campus will scan the card to permit or deny transactions.
 No one will be admitted to the dining halls without either presenting a meal-eligible Texas State BobcatCard or purchasing a meal.

 Students must have a BobcatCard to use Bobcat Buck$, a prepaid declining-balance account.
-Bobcat Buck$ can be purchased and loaded onto the BobcatCard via the link on the ID Services website.
+Bobcat Buck$ can be purchased and loaded onto the BobcatCard via the link on the ID Services website or directly at www.ManageMyId.com.
 BobcatBuck$ carry over and can be used at on- and off-campus locations, including restaurants, stores and other service providers.

 Rollover Meal Plan Policy

-Visit the ID Services website and click on the link to view the policy.
+Visit the Auxiliary Services website and click on the link "Dining and Cratering Services" to view the Rollover policy link.
+The direct link is http://www.auxiliaryservices.txstate.edu/services/dining/rollovermeals.html.

 Students who use a correct card that fails to function should call University Police Department Access Services at 512.245.7656.